Burning Sensations After Pooping: 7 Causes & Treatments.

 Symptoms and when to suspect:

-- Recent anorectal sexual activities with an infected or carrier partner.
+- Recent anoanorectal sexual activities with an infected or carrier partner.

 - Your partner doesn’t need to have symptoms.

-- The most commonly reported sexiually transmitted disease in the USA is Chlamydia.
-It can cause retcal ulcers or access. this presents with severe anoretcal pain, mucus only poop, or pus discharge.
+- The most commonly reported sexually transmitted disease in the USA is Chlamydia.
+It can cause anorectal ulcers or access.
+This presents with severe anoanorectal pain, mucus-only poop, or pus discharge.

 - Fever may also present.